Dear St Helen Catholic School Parents, Guardians, and Students,

 Exclusive invitations must be mailed.

 We will NOT be allowing edible birthday treats (cupcakes, cake, candy, cookies, pizza, etc) to be brought to school.
-Please be assured that your student will still get recognized on their special day in the classroom and our PTO will continue to supply a monthly birthday treat during lunch.
+Please be assured that your student will still get recognized on their special day in the classroom.

 Some of the reasons for the change include: